Rules

 H. Inter-Division Play: When teams of different divisions compete against each other, the playing rules of the lower division, if different, will apply.

-I. Home Runs: In both Senior Men 55+ and Senior Men 65+if a team hits a home run over the fence, they cannot hit another home run until their opponent does so.
+I. Home Runs: In all divisions, if a team hits a home run over the fence, they cannot hit another home run until their opponent does so.
 If they do, it will be declared a dead ball and a single.
 But, after the first home run is hit, if the opponent also then hits one, then the opponent cannot hit another one until such time as the first team to do so, does so again.
 If the opponent does so, it will be declared a dead ball and the batter will be awarded first base and any runners can move up one base.
 There is no limit on the number of home runs hit in a game, as long as no single team hits two before their opponent hits one. (a.k.a. “one-up rule”).
 On an over the fence home run, the runner can but does not have to run the bases.
 All runners can go straight to the dugout.
 This rule is informally known as “hit and sit”.
 If the runner chooses to run the bases, no appeal can be made for missing a base.
 (USA Rule Supplement 25, Rule is Rule 8.3.i) June 22, 2022.

 7. BASE RUNNING: The rules for base running are intended to avoid contact between players and thus reduce the risk of injuries.